YY-OhioU/FlexdayDocs/Preprocessing Tools.md

 # Preprocessing scripts
 We provide scripts to perform image registration.
 Ths scripts are put in the folder named `preprocessing_tools`.

+Codes are modified from this article: https://www.sicara.fr/blog-technique/2019-07-16-image-registration-deep-learning

+The scripts work in most cases.
+But there exists cases where the scripts failed completely or generate very bad result.

 ## File structure
 ```text